coleberkley/MovieConnect-Backend/README.md

 - Method: GET
 - Purpose: Retrieves all movies the signed in user has rated.
 - Request Format: Provide user credentials (access token)
 - Response Format: Returns a a list of movies in the response body.
-Each movie in the list has fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
+Each movie in the list has fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult', 'user_rating'
-- Extra Notes: If the list is empty, the user has rated no movies.
+- Extra Notes: If the list is empty, the user has rated no movies. user_rating contains the signed-in user's rating for that movie.

 #### Update Profile
 - Endpoint: `/api/user/update/`